ant-design/ant-design/docs/react/use-with-create-react-app.en-US.md

   };
 ```

-We use `modifyVars` option of [less-loader](https://github.com/webpack/less-loader#less-options) here, you can see a green button rendered on the page after reboot start server.
+We use `modifyVars` option of [less-loader](https://github.com/webpack/less-loader#less-options) here, you can see a green button rendered on the page after rebooting the start server.

 ## eject

-You can also could try [yarn run eject](https://github.com/facebookincubator/create-react-app#converting-to-a-custom-setup)  for custom setup of create-react-app, although you should dig into it by yourself.
+You can also could try [yarn run eject](https://github.com/facebookincubator/create-react-app#converting-to-a-custom-setup)  for a custom setup of create-react-app, although you should dig into it by yourself.

 ## Source code and other boilerplates

-Finally, we used antd with create-react-app successfully, you can learn these practice for your own webpack workflow too, and find more webpack configs in the [atool-build](https://github.com/ant-tool/atool-build/blob/master/src/getWebpackCommonConfig.js).
-(For instance, add [moment noParse](https://github.com/ant-tool/atool-build/blob/e4bd2959689b6a95cb5c1c854a5db8c98676bdb3/src/getWebpackCommonConfig.js#L90) to avoid loading all language files)
+Finally, we used antd with create-react-app successfully, you can learn these practices for your own webpack workflow too, and find more webpack configs in the [atool-build](https://github.com/ant-tool/atool-build/blob/master/src/getWebpackCommonConfig.js).
+(For instance, add [moment noParse](https://github.com/ant-tool/atool-build/blob/e4bd2959689b6a95cb5c1c854a5db8c98676bdb3/src/getWebpackCommonConfig.js#L90) to avoid loading all language files.)

-There are a lot of great boilerplates like create-react-app in React community.
+There are a lot of great boilerplates like create-react-app in the React community.
 There are some source code samples of importing antd in them if you encounter some problems.

 - [create-react-app-antd](https://github.com/ant-design/create-react-app-antd)
 - [comerc/cra-ts-antd](https://github.com/comerc/cra-ts-antd)